-Jonnie Mae Perry is the Director for Development serving a one-year term through June 2023.
-She keeps us connected with National AAUW and its fundraising goals and opportunities.
-The Director and Development Committee suggests a program of philanthropic efforts each fiscal year for the Board of Directors to consider.
+HERE'S AN OPPORTUNITY!The Director for Development position is currently open.
+The DoD keeps us connected with National AAUW and its fundraising goals and opportunities.
+The Director and Development Committee, in collaboration with the Branch President, suggests a program of philanthropic efforts each fiscal year for the Board of Directors to consider.
 Our philanthropy is geared to helping women and girls live their best lives throughout their lives, so it spans pre-school through adult continuing education programs.
 The Development Director also guides us in making tax-deductible donations to the AAUW Fund and/or our Local Program Fund.
 She lets us know about the women who have received grants from our two endowments, the Lenore D. Feibel Fund, and the Janetta MacPhail/Harriet Strong Fund.
 It's always good to hear about the careers of the women whom our grants have helped.

 To fulfill our purpose of supporting scholarships, grants and educational programs for women and girls in Indian River County, each year we set out to raise $20,000 by hosting one or more major fundraisers.
 Each event is designed to provide a positive, enjoyable experience with a presentation or activity that resonates with a large, supportive audience.
 These are well-advertised events that involve much the same behind-the-scenes work as our branch events but often on a larger scale or with additional tasks, such as securing sponsors.
 Could you be part of our fundraising efforts?